 [Section 27A inserted by No. 71 of 2003 s.
 5.]

-28. Creating and dealing with interests in vested land
+28. Vested land, creating and dealing with interests in

 (1) A port authority must get the Minister’s approval before it grants an easement, lease or licence in respect of vested land.